 Today, GoPro has released the hotly anticipated Hero 8 Black action camera, with a price of £379.99/$399.99.
-In addition to launching the GoPro Hero 8 Black, which is available to pre-order now from GoPro the action cam brand has announced a system of new add-on GoPro accessories for the action camera, called Mods, as well as a new 360-degree camera called the GoPro Max.
+In addition to launching the GoPro Hero 8 Black, which is available to buy now, the action cam brand has announced a system of new add-on GoPro accessories for the action camera, called Mods, as well as a new 360-degree camera called the GoPro Max.

 The Max is designed to be a stand-alone product and will not be part of the official Hero action camera range.

-The Hero 8 Black is available for pre-order now from GoPro.com, with shipments beginning Tuesday 15 October.
+The Hero 8 Black is available for pre-order now, with shipments beginning Tuesday 15 October.
 The Hero 8 will be available at select retail partners around the world starting Sunday 20 October.

 The GoPro Max is also available for pre-order at GoPro today, priced £479.99/$499.99, with shipments beginning slightly later on Thursday 24 October.
 GoPro’s new 360-degree camera will be available at select retailers internationally on 24 October and in the US on 25 October.

 Looking for the latest model?
 Head to our GoPro HERO 9 Black review

 The revised GoPro camera line-up now stars the Hero 8 Black (£379.99/$399.99) as the flagship model, then comes the Hero 7 Black with a new lower price of £319.99/$329.99, matching the price of the rival DJI Osmo Action.
 That leaves the Hero 7 Silver, with a price drop to £199.99/$199.99, to take the entry level spot.